 OE3C is a student-run, student-focused conference celebrating the very best ecological, ethological, and evolutionary research being done in Ontario and surrounding areas.
-The University of Guelph organizing committee is very proud to have hosted the 50th annual OE3C online, and the 51st (hopefully) in-person at the University of Guelph in 2021!
+The University of Guelph organizing committee is very proud to have hosted the 50th annual OE3C online in 2020, and the 51st again online in 2021!

 Alicia completed her undergraduate degree at Trent University in 2019, majoring in Forensic Science with a minor in biology.
 She is currently a Bioinformatics MSc student at the University of Guelph studying microbial ecology in the Department of Integrative Biology.
 Her thesis research focuses on the metacommunity dynamics of microbiomes from two host species – the Canada Jay and the North American Red Squirrel.

 Michelle is a PhD Candidate in Integrative Biology, studying how degree of preference might change the effects of environment enrichment on the welfare, cognition, and brain development of laboratory zebrafish with Dr. Georgia Mason.
 She has previously completed an MSc in Biology at the University of New Brunswick, where she studied the winter ecology of Atlantic salmon.
 She’s currently running this website and handling OE3C’s twitter account!

 Aileen completed a BSc in Animal Biology at the University of Guelph, before beginning an MSc with Dr. Georgia Mason examining the effects of standard, barren housing the behaviour of laboratory mice.
 This laid the groundwork for her PhD, where she is investigating whether the stress of standard cages causes states consistent with clinical depression, and whether environmentally enriched cages protect mice from such effects.